ccdc-opensource/on-site-webcsd/README.md

-# OnSite WebCSD
+# On-Site WebCSD

-OnSite WebCSD is currently only available to CCDC Research Partners and other invited groups.
+On-Site WebCSD is currently only available to CCDC Research Partners and other invited groups.

 This release is an Alpha release aimed at getting feedback on the installation and update process.